 This is Part 1 of a 2 Part series.

-Dana’s afterschool visits were horrifying on many fronts, but the most painful part was her constant companion, her little brother who I will refer to as Crack Head Bob, (CHB).
+Tammy’s after school visits were horrifying on many fronts, but the most painful part was when she brought her little brother over – who I will refer to as Crack Head Bob, (CHB).

 Yes, someone had to die.

 That someone was either going to be Dana or me.
 I quickly decided the death would be hers.